Mefitis: Mythology

-Sanctuaries
+Worship

+Temples and Shrines

-Placidus claims that she was worshipped in "many places" throughout Italy and that she had a sacred lake in Lucania from which a sulphuric odor was emitted.
-Tacitus mentions another supposed sanctuary to Mefitis in Cremona, which he claims survived the destruction of the city after the Second Battle of Bedriacum as it was safeguarded by "either its position or its deity."
+Placidus claimed that she was worshipped in "many places" throughout Italy, and that she had a sacred lake in Lucania from which a sulphuric odor was emitted.
+Tacitus mentions another supposed temple to Mefitis in Cremona, which he claims survived the destruction of the city after the Second Battle of Bedriacum as it was safeguarded by "either its position or its deity."
 The classicist Saskia Roselaar proposes that Mefitis—a goddess primarily worshipped in southern Italy—may have acquired suppliants in the northern Italian town of Cremona due to the arrival of migrants colonists.
-Mirabella Eclano (Irpinia) was the site of another sanctuary.
+Mirabella Eclano (Irpinia) was the site of another temple.
 An inscription on the wall of the House of the Great Fountain in Pompeii mentions a festival celebrating Mefitis, organized by the gens Mamia.

+Temple at Ampsanctus

-Her main shrine was located at the lake Ampsanctus in Samnium.
+Her main shrine was located at Lake Ampsanctus in Samnium.
 Today, it lies near the village of Rocca San Felice in the province of Avellino, itself in the Campania region.
 Cicero and Pliny the Elder both describe the lake of Ampsanctus as deadly, with Pliny more specifically stating that her sanctuary was afflicted with toxic natural gases and that anyone who entered her temple would soon perish.
 Servius designates the areas the "navel of Italy" ("umbilicum Italiae") and claims that the ancient Romans would pay homage to the goddess by performing animal sacrifices using the fissure's deadly gases.
 Many clay votive statuettes and other objects found in the Ansanto valley depict wild boars, perhaps indicating that these animals were particularly sacred to the goddess.

 Virgil connects the sanctuary to the underworld in the Aeneid, describing the site as a "breathing place of savage Dis" and a "vast gorge from which Acheron bursts forth."
-Virgil additionally claims that an Erinys hides by the lake, where they relieve "earth and heaven".
+Virgil additionally claims that an Erinys hides by the lake, where they relieve "earth and heaven."
 The site of Ansanto is now known to output significant quantities of carbon dioxide via degassing processes, which has prevented the growth of most plant species within the surrounding area.